bscout9956/basicsr-dataset-creator/README.md

 ## Thanks...
   - To everyone in the Game-Upscale Discord Server which have instigated a great interest in me training my own models and writing this solution.
-  - DeOrder's scripts, since they were the main inspiration for doing this.
+  - DeOrder's "Texture-Upscaler" scripts, since they were the main inspiration for doing this.
     - I wanted something that would perform faster with less reliance on external software (ImageMagick).
       - Now it's just silly python libs, not any better if you think about it...
     - His scripts were also a bit outdated and I had a hard time finding an alternative that had similar features and was solely focused on training.
   - The original creators of ESRGAN and BasicSR and "forkers".

+# WIP:
+  - Have a choice for the percentage of the output tiles.
+  - Add toggles to the scripts...
+    - i.e: --input-directory=./here
+  - Fix potential bugs...
+  - Comment some of the code more?